re-data/re-data/docs/docs/reference/cli/overview.md

 re_data overview generate --start-date 2021-01-01 --end-date 2021-01-30 --interval days:1
 ```

-Generates overview as HTML and JSON files and saves them in `target/re_data` folder of your dbt project.
+Generates overview as HTML and JSON files and saves by default in the target folder specified in the dbt project.

 Supported arguments:
 - start-date (*default: today - 7 days*) - start date of period for which you generate overview